susannegreulich/taxmetrics/README.md

 A Python-based data analysis pipeline for examining the relationship between tax policies and economic performance using real OECD data from 1990-2023.

-## Project Overview

-This project analyzes the relationship between different types of taxation and economic growth across OECD countries.
-It fetches real data from OECD databases, processes it through a standardized pipeline, and generates interactive visualizations and statistical analyses to understand tax policy impacts.

 ## What It Does

 1. **Data Collection**: Fetches tax revenue, GDP, and population data from OECD SDMX APIs